mello-app/static-website/content/privacy.md

 We do not sell your data with any third-parties.
 [Some data is shared with third-parties](#who-has-access-to-or-processes-your-data) so that we may provide our service.

 ### Who has access to or processes your data?
+The following two processors only apply to the web (`app.getmello.org`) and mobile apps.
 [Supabase](https://supabase.io/auth), our login provider, has access to:
 - email addresses (either the one provided by you or Apple),
 - your first and last name (if you signed in with Apple).